D-Baines/atams/Developer/Documentation/CodingStandards.md

 ### Namespace Indentation
 - **Rule:** Namespace contents should not be indented.
-- **Rationale:** As Atams namespaces are file wide, this avoids having the majority of files contents having to be indented.
+- **Rationale:** As Atams namespaces are file wide, this avoids having the majority of file contents indented.

 ### Switch Statements